samuelpfchoi/RoboND-P2-Kinematics-Project/README.md

 ### Kinematic Analysis

+#### DH Parameters

-#### 1. Run the forward_kinematics demo and evaluate the kr210.urdf.xacro file to perform kinematic analysis of Kuka KR210 robot and derive its DH parameters as following:
+Run the forward_kinematics demo and evaluate the kr210.urdf.xacro file to perform kinematic analysis of Kuka KR210 robot and derive its DH parameters as following:

 ![png](./writeup_images/fk.png)